etherspot/etherspot-react-transaction-buidler/README.md

 ```

 ## Developing locally
 You can set up BUIDLER locally and develop new features for it.
-Please follow the instructures below:
+Please follow the instructions below:

 - First, check out the Etherspot BUIDLER Example dapp [here](https://github.com/etherspot/etherspot-react-transaction-buidler-demo-dapp)
 - Then, checkout this repository